AI Hub offers a collection of components for developers and data scientists building artificial intelligence (AI) systems. You can use the AI Hub to:

 Sharing AI assets

 Assets that you upload to AI Hub are not shared by default.
-You have the option to share these assets with individuals, groups, or with your entire organization.
-For more information about sharing assets, see the guide to sharing assets on AI Hub.
+You can choose to share these assets with individuals, groups, or with your entire organization.
+To learn more about sharing assets with your colleagues, see the guide to sharing assets on AI Hub.

 Comparing AI Hub to TensorFlow Hub